brackmayhall/HotsScraper/README.md

 # HotsScraper

-Node service for scraping Heroes of the Storm Data
+Node service for scraping Heroes of the Storm Data from battleNet.
+Stores heroes locally and watches for changes.
+If a change occurs you can use the syncRemoteDatabase function to update a remote database(you will need to make this connection)

 run npm install and package.json file will install required node packages.